Reform of the date of Easter

 Various reforms of the date of Easter have been proposed.
-These proposals include setting a fixed date or agreeing between Eastern and Western Christendom a common basis for calculating the date of Easter so that all Christians celebrate the Festival on the same day.
-As of 2025, no such agreement has been reached.
+These proposals include setting a fixed date or agreeing between Eastern and Western Christendom a common basis for calculating the date of Easter so that all Christians celebrate Easter on the same day.
+Attempts include a 1923 Pan-Orthodox congress proposing calendar changes (without full agreement), a 1997 World Council of Churches plan using astronomical calculations, and renewed 2008–2009 discussions about fixing a common Sunday.
+As of 2026, no such agreement has been reached.

-The term may also refer to historic reforms of the Computus, such as the adoption of the epact tables by Dionysius Exiguus in the 6th century and by Bede in the 8th century.
+Reform may also refer to historic reforms of the Computus, such as the adoption of the epact tables by Dionysius Exiguus in the 6th century and by Bede in the 8th century.

 Description

 A reform of the date of Easter has been proposed several times because the current system for determining the date of Easter is seen as presenting two significant problems: